Careful!

 You want to run a mix of Kubernetes and Universal zones.
 Multi-zone

-You want to run workloads in different regions, clouds, and/or datacenters.
+You want to run workloads in different regions, clouds, and/or data centers.
 Multi-zone

 kumactl